Where to start reading Annie Ernaux?

 La Place (1984)

 In this novel Annie Ernaux explores a true story, she reveals to the readers the life of her father.
 Throughout the book, she describes the society in Normandy at the start of the 20th century.
 She dives into the world of her parents, her grandparents, the rural community, and the agricultural society where she lived.
-She talks about the small business that her parents are proud to run and which will allow them to occupy a central place in the life of the Norman village.
+She discusses the small business that her parents are proud to run and which will allow them to occupy a central place in the life of the Norman village.
 Annie Ernaux tells us how this silent father did everything to ensure that his daughter receives an education and how she was able to become a woman of letters.
-She brings to life all these people through lots of outdated expressions.
+She brings to life all these people through numerous outdated expressions.
 It is the memory of an era portrayed through her father’s life, without artifice.
 You can find a copy of La Place by clicking here.

 Les années (2008)